LasseHenrich/cuda-fluid-sim/Docs.md

 Note that since the *source* position mostly lands between cell centers, we bilinearly interpolate the 4 surrounding cells.
 Also, note that this numerical error causes some diffusion, which is wanted and not a bug (ref.
 GPU Gems 38.4.1; they don't actually implement separate diffusion).

 ### Projection
 The projection step is divided into two operations, solving the Poisson-pressure equation, then subtracting the gradient of the pressure from the velocity field.
-We therefore need kernels for the Jacobi iteration program, for computing the divergence of the velocity field, and for subtracting the pressure gradient from the velocity field.
+We therefore need kernels for computing the divergence of the velocity field, the Jacobi iteration program, and for subtracting the pressure gradient from the velocity field.

 ## Main Loop Details
 The main loop functions like a *game loop*, i.e. polls click events, renders, then prepares the next frame.